mozillascience/fellows-class-2016/teon/resume.md

 TITLE | TECH USED | DESCRIPTION
 ----- | --------- | ------------
 [March For Science](https://www.marchforscience.com/) | email/phone/IRL | co-director of partnerships to mobilize people and organizations to marches around the world. addressing the role of science in our lives
-[openexp](https://github.com/openexp/openexp) | JS | an open-source desktop app for running experiments and collecting behavioral and physiological data
+[openexp](https://github.com/openexp/openexp) | JS | an open-source desktop app for searching and running psychology experiments
-[expfactory](http://expfactory.org/) | JS | an open-source environment to run and deploy behavioral experiments both locally and on the web

 #### EVENTS